Cyfrin/Updraft/courses/security/6-thunder-loan/21-failure-to-initialize-remix/+page.md

 ::image{src='/security-section-6/21-failure-to-initialize-remix/failure-to-initialize-remix1.png' style='width: 100%; height: auto;'}

-You should see it begin unitialized with `myValue` set to zero.
+You should see it begin initialized with `myValue` set to zero.
 If the protocol then proceeds to be used (by calling `increment`), the `initialize` function can be called at any time to overwrite the expected `myValue`.

 ::image{src='/security-section-6/21-failure-to-initialize-remix/failure-to-initialize-remix2.png' style='width: 100%; height: auto;'}